NachiketaVadera/Flashlight/README.md

 The base of this project is LED provided along with the Camera in a typical Android smart phone.
 After seeing that Play Store has a number of apps that ask for unnecessary permissions, I decided to create an app that toggles the LED without asking for any type of permission.
 This app also implements a service that detects when the device is shook (used to toggle the flashlight).

+As of June 24th of 2018, Flashlight is licensed under Apache License version 2.0.

 ## Downloads

 Latest apk: